kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 - **Solution - 2**

-  - We can create a new folder which will contain all chinese documentation, then we can perform same typos/grammar checks using **LanguageTool**. in this case, There is no need to add a condition like (_-zh.md, _\_CN.md).
+  - We can create a new folder which will contain all chinese documentation, then we can perform same typos/grammar checks using **LanguageTool**. in this case, There is no need to add a condition to identify Chinese doc.

 #### User Stories (Optional)